-When the audit log plugin opens its log file, it checks whether
+When the audit plugin initializes, it checks whether a file

 </AUDIT> or the

 plugin considers the file malformed and fails to initialize.

 This can occur if the server exits unexpectedly with the audit